Overview

 Impact

-This project will add significant new knowledge on the detailed mechanism by which this variation is regulated.
-This will enable the development of drugs that can target this mechanism as a pain and headache treatment.
+This project will add valuable new knowledge about how this variation is regulated.
+This will enable the development of drugs that can target this mechanism as a pain and headache treatment, offering hope to people like Marleen, who suffers from chronic migraine.

 About the research team

-Professor Zameel Cader is a Professor of Neuroscience and Neurology at the University of Oxford, and a Consultant Neurologist with a special interest in headache disorders.
-He has been working for many years on the causes of migraine and new treatment approaches.
+Professor Zameel Cader is a Professor of Neuroscience and Neurology at the University of Oxford, and a Consultant Neurologist specialising in headache disorders.
+He worked for many years on the causes of migraine and new treatment approaches.
 His research group has specific expertise in human induced pluripotent stem cells, which will be used extensively in this project.
 He is also a principal investigator for the Sleep and Circadian Neuroscience Institute at Oxford, which provides access to a wealth of relevant expertise.

 He is collaborating on this project with Professor Martin Larsen of the University of Southern Denmark, a world-leader in protein studies who has established widely used methods in the field.

-The pair have already been working together to undertake some initial protein studies, and have demonstrated that the project described is feasible.
+The pair have already been working together to undertake some initial protein studies, demonstrating that their project is feasible.
 They have the expertise, lab resources, new techniques and data analysis skills to complete the project successfully and answer the research questions.